Khenidhruvin2001/my-first-game/README.md

 # 🚀 Cosmic Heat

 **Cosmic Heat** is a 2D space shooter from a neighboring parallel world 🌌.
-Built with **Python** and **Pygame**, players blast through waves of enemy ships, dodge meteors, and face epic boss battles in deep space.
-Play using keyboard or joystick — your reflexes are your best ally.
+Written in **Python** using the **Pygame** library, the game challenges players to navigate a spaceship through hostile space, defeating enemies and epic bosses.
+Play using keyboard or joystick — your reflexes are your best ally!

 ---